ris0tt0/apod/README.md

 A working version is hosted [here](http://jay-one-try.srv658343.hstgr.cloud/)

-To run this app, you need to create two .env files that represent dev and prod.
+To run this app, you need to create a .env file.
 For now we store our nasa issued api key within these files.

-.env.production.local
-.env.development.local
+.env

 which contains the nasa api key:
-REACT_APP_API_KEY=DEMO_KEY
+BART_API_KEY=DEMO_KEY